thomasbsease/starwar-dataviz/starwars.md

 ### Pick two categorical variables and make a visualisation to visualise the relationship between the two variables.
 Along with your code and output, provide an interpretation of the visualisation.

+This is a bar graph showing the frequency of different genders split by hair color :)

 ``` r
 ggplot(starwars, aes(x = gender, fill =hair_color)) +
   geom_bar()